mkumar183/my-diaries/01 - Diary Self/articles-blogs/Making Each Block of Time Fulfilling.md

 Managing work blocks:
-- prayer to God for
+- Start with a prayer to God for
-- help me to fully conventrate
+- help me to fully concentrate on work
 - let my work be service to others
-- be detached  attachment.
+- be detached attachment
 - dedicate all fruits for you
-- thou are the doer not I.
+- bring feeling that thou are the doer not I
-- be calm
+- help me to remain calm
-- handle highest priority and impactful things first.
+- handle highest priority and impactful things first
 - please God and Guru
-- to be detached help me view my work as a game. where my highest goal is to cleanse myself of my impurities such as ego. examine kind of challenges God is throwing at you and get the hints as what he wants you to improve upon. is it ego ? is it pride / humility. is it attachment ?
+- to be detached help me view my work as a game of yours. where my goal is to cleanse myself of my impurities such as ego, impatience, pride, I-ness, greed and attachments.
-- know that doing ur job assigned perfectly is ur job but not that company should be perfect.
+- Examine kind of challenges God is throwing at you and get the hints as what he wants you to improve upon.
+Frequently reflect upon these blocks and write down things that you can improve upon.
+See what brings you long term sustained happiness.
+- Your job is to perform tasks perfectly aligned with leadership.
+How company runs is His job.
-- god to help u welcome diversity
+- God to help u welcome diversity of views, people and listen more to others than speak.
+Ask help from God to help you cultivate respect for all and see goodness in all.
-- be a good servent to ue seniors as well as juniors.
+- be a good servant to ue seniors as well as juniors.
 - frequently during work bring Guru presence. try to please Him with your work.
 Show case achievements of your teams and not yours. ask him, am i being ur best student.
-- retrospect: how happy u r working. if not then reflect deeply what you need to improve.
-- have u cultivated respect/shraddha for all ?
+- You are a small fish and you are kept here to improve and not to show yourself and most intelligent being.

+Managing Family Blocks:
+-